jonnynch/stunnel-openshift/README.md

 oc apply -k subscription/mysql
 ```

+## if using centralize image build
+1. update deployment.yaml and change the image path from /mysql-subscription/ to /mysql/
-## grant image puller to subscription namespace to access the image from builder we created in mysql namespace
+2. grant image puller to subscription namespace to access the image from builder we created in mysql namespace

 ```
 oc config use-context hub
 oc policy add-role-to-user \